California Sports Betting: CA Sportsbooks and Daily Fantasy Sports Options

 California daily fantasy sports

 While legal sports betting has eluded the Golden State, daily fantasy sports contests are permitted in California.
-No laws explicitly legalize or outlaw DFS in California, so popular websites like Thrillzz Sportsbook, ParlayPlay, and Betr Picks operate in a grey, unregulated market.
+No laws explicitly legalize or outlaw DFS in California, so the best social sportsbooks like Thrillzz Sportsbook, ParlayPlay, and Betr Picks operate in a grey, unregulated market.

 Here’s everything you need to know before getting started with California daily fantasy sports: